DagSonsteboSB/cloudstack-docs/rtd/source/concepts.rst

 of two scenarios:

 -  Basic: Most analogous to AWS-classic style networking.
-Provides a single flat layer-2 network where guest isolation is provided at layer-3 by the hypervisors bridge device.
+Provides a single flat layer-2 network where guest isolation is provided by layer-3 access control list by the hypervisor bridge devices.

 -  Advanced: This typically uses layer-2 isolation such as VLANs, though this category also includes SDN technologies such as Nicira NVP.